avalanchesiqi/youtube-insight/README.md

 * '-o' / '--output': output file path of video data or channel video list, required=True
 * '-c' / '--channel': input a list of channel IDs or not, default=False
 * '-r' / '--relevant': retrieve relevant videos from YouTube API or not, default=False
-* '-f' / '--force': overwrite output path or not, default=False

 ### Given a list of YouTube channel ID, crawl all video IDs
 Code usage